 Automobile headlights, office ceiling lights, shipboard lights, and flashlights are make up the bulk of LED converted lights used in the US Military today.
 And just like many emerging technologies widely adopted by the military, commercial and residential LEDs have gained popularity in recent years.
 Regardless of whether you are a civilian or soldier, the common misconception of LED lighting is that it’s more expensive.
 This case study provides consolidated research that thoroughly examines and demonstrates the benefits of LEDs over its counterparts.

 The biggest initial barrier for the widespread adoption of LED lighting (also known as Solid-State Lighting (SSL)) was a purchase price greater than the equivalent Compact Fluorescent Lamp (CFL) or incandescent bulb.
 SSLs are defined as a light source that emits solid-state electroluminescence through light-emitting diodes (LEDs) and do not use thermal radiation or fluorescent tubes.
 (Solid-State Lighting n.d.)
 Since 2000, the Department of Energy (DOE) has invested heavily in Solid-State Lighting (SSL) R&D projects in order to realize the full potential of LED lighting.
 Finding ways to optimize the use of LEDs included research and development into the reduction of material costs, greater light output, and remedy of underlying technical challenges.
-As a result of improved technology, the cost of LED lighting dropped almost 40% between 2011 and 2012.
+As a result of improved technology, the cost of LED lighting dropped almost 40 percent between 2011 and 2012.
 (Top 8 Things You didn't Know About LEDs n.d.)

 When researching the cost comparison of LED lighting compared to a CFL or incandescent bulb, the question became: